V1ncenTNg02/Greythorn-Test-Frontend/market-web/README.md

 Deployment

 Bug to fix:
-1. Data retrival
+1. Data retrival (fixed)
-2. Search Function
+2. Search Function ()
+3. Can only fetch 1000 documents from MongoDB
+4. Data retrival for detail page doesn't work